samueldn/Project-Descriptions-for-Review/Front End/Animal Trading Cards.md

 ### Project Instructions

 0. Download and unzip [fend-animal-trading-cards-master.zip](https://github.com/udacity/fend-animal-trading-cards/archive/master.zip) from the downloadables section.
-Inside, you'll find `card.html`, `styles.css`, `clownfish.jpg`, and the `design-prototype.pdf`.
+Inside, you'll find `card.html`, `styles.css`, `placeholder.png`, and the `design-prototype.png`.
+1. Next, open `card.html` and replace the placeholder image and information with an image and information of your favorite animal.
+For the image, you will want use an image with a `width` of 300 pixels.
+If your image is larger, you can set the image's width to 300 pixels in your CSS, but be aware that your image might end up  squished or distorted.
+Later, we’ll talk about how you can fix this problem using [responsive images](https://classroom.udacity.com/nanodegrees/nd001/parts/0011345404/modules/273669854375462/lessons/3532609279/concepts/39168787570923).
+Also, don't forget to change the image's `alt` attribute to the name of your animal.
+So, `alt="name-of-your-animal"` should be replaced with the actual name of your animal.
-1. Next, add the proper CSS to `styles.css` to recreate the design prototype.
+2. Once you've added your favorite animal's image and information, add the proper CSS to `styles.css` to recreate the design prototype.
 You’ll need to modify `card.html` to include `attributes` and use `selectors` to specify the elements you want to style.
 Also, make sure to link to your stylesheet in `card.html` or else your CSS will not be applied to your webpage.
-2. The CSS should apply these styles to match the design prototype:
+3. The CSS should apply these styles to match the design prototype:
     - italicized text for the animal's interesting fact
-    - italicized text for the animal's list items
     - bolded labels for the animal's list items (e.g. 'Habitat')
     - no dots for the animal's list items
     - border around the animal's name, image, and information
     - border around the animal's information
     - spacing between the animal's name, image, and information (you will need to use the property [padding](https://developer.mozilla.org/en-US/docs/Web/CSS/padding))
-3. When you're done matching your webpage to the design prototype, swap in an image and information for your favorite animal.
-For the image, you will want use an image with a `width` of 300 pixels.
-If your image is larger, you can set the image's width to 300 pixels in your CSS, but be aware that your image might end up being squished or distorted.
-Later, we’ll talk about how you can fix this problem using responsive images.
-Also, don't forget to change the image's `alt` attribute to the name of your animal.
-So, `alt="clownfish"` should be replaced with `alt="name-of-your-animal"`.

 ## Supporting Materials